swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 JS MVC.
 Yes you could.
 But you would need to ditch event communication between models and views.
 The View layer would need to replaced with React or something like it.
-And to get Om level rendering performance you need to switch all your data to immutable values.
-At which point you would probably just use React for the rendering layer, [mori](http://swannodette.github.io/mori/) for your data.
+And to get Om level rendering performance you need to switch most of your data to immutable values.
+At which point you would probably just use React for the rendering layer and [mori](http://swannodette.github.io/mori/) for your data.
 You'd find yourself left less than 200 lines of "framework" code and around 6 public functions ...